gate-computer/wag/README.md

 - The output is machine code.

 - It is only a compiler.
 A runtime environment for the compiled program, including all import functions, needs to be implemented separately.
-(But see [wasys](cmd/wasys) for an example runtime.)
+Wag has been developed for the [Gate](https://gate.computer/gate) runtime.
+See [wasys](cmd/wasys) for a simple example runtime.

 - Single-pass, fast ahead-of-time compilation.
 Early functions can be executed while the latter functions are still being compiled, even while the source is